Most of the items in

 - How do I fix sync issues?

-You may experience issues with files syncing using the OneDrive for Business client.
+You may experience other issues when syncing using the Microsoft

 Microsoft provides some basic help and more information for